A great choice but its got competition

 Whilst other products have their pros and cons, it is the Burst Sonic toothbrush that is most similar to Boka.

 This works out at $0.12 per day over 3 years, when on subscription.
 Cheaper still if you take advantage of a referral code.
 They ship just 1 head every 3 months.
-See my Burst Sonic review for more information.
+See my Burst toothbrush review for more information.

 3 very similarly featured and similarly priced brushes.